daniloccangucu/fs17-week1-ecommerce/README-danilo.md

 ## Deployment

-The project is deployed on Netlify.
+The project is deployed on Netlify and can be accessed [here](https://fabulous-sawine-7ca71c.netlify.app/)